kinghajj/mini/Mini/README.txt

-﻿Mini, an INI library for the .NET framework.
+Mini, an INI library for the .NET framework.

 Mini is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free